PnX-SI/BAM-widget/docs/data-sources.md

       You can use the following SQL code to create the view:

       ```sql
-      CREATE OR REPLACE VIEW gn_synthese.export_widget_gtsi AS
+      CREATE OR REPLACE VIEW gn_exports.bam_widget AS
       SELECT
          vsfwa.cd_ref AS cd_ref,
          vsfwa.nom_vern AS nom_vernaculaire,